ShirinG/ShirinG.github.io/about.md

 ![]({{ site.url }}/assets/images/Bewerbungsfoto.jpg){:style="float: left;margin-right: 7px;margin-top: 7px; margin-bottom: 7px; margin-left: 7px; width: 200px"}

-I'm Shirin and I'm a bioinformatician currently working on Next-Generation-Sequencing analysis of autoinflammatory diseases as part of the [AID-NET consortium](http://campus.uni-muenster.de/immunologie/forschung/aid-net/).
+I'm Shirin, a biologist turned bioinformatician turned data scientist.

-Obviously, I am interested in genetics and genomics but I enjoy playing around with data of all sorts.
+I'm especially interested in machine learning and data visualization.
+While I am using R most every day at work, I wanted to have an incentive to regularly explore other types of analyses and other types of data that I don't normally work with.
+I have also very often benefited from other people's published code in that it gave me ideas for my own work and I hope that sharing my own analyses will inspire others as much as I often am by what can be be done with data.
 It's amazing to me what can be learned from analyzing and visualizing data!

-While I am using R every day at work, the thematic scope there is of course very bioinformatics-centric (with a little bit of Machine Learning and lots of visualization and statistics), I wanted to have an incentive to regularly explore other types of analyses and other types of data that I don't normally work with.
-I have also very often benefited from other people's published code in that it gave me ideas for my own work and I hope that sharing my own analyses will inspire others as much as I often am by what can be be done with data.
+My tool of choice for data analysis so far has been R. I also organize the [MünsteR R-users group on meetup.com](https://shiring.github.io/r_users_group/2017/05/20/muenster_r_user_group).

-My tool of choice for data analysis so far has been R.
+I also love dancing and used to do competitive ballroom and latin dancing.
+Even though I don't have time for that anymore, I still enjoy teaching "social dances" once a week with the Hochschulsport (university sports courses).

 I created the R package [exprAnalysis](https://github.com/ShirinG/exprAnalysis), designed to streamline my RNA-seq data analysis pipeline.
 It is available via Github.
 Instructions for installation and usage can be found [here](https://shiring.github.io/rna-seq/microarray/2016/09/28/exprAnalysis).